 If you have an old, splintered, and cracked bench, don't throw it away yet.
 Repurpose it and use it as a place to display your lovely succulents or terrarium gardens.
 The freshness of plants will give new life to an old and damaged bench that would have ended up in the trash.

 If you have limited space in your outdoor area, use built-in benches instead of free-standing ones.
 You can create one out of concrete or have one built that has storage underneath the seat.
 If you can't have a built-in bench, plop your bench against the wall, take some basket bins, and put it right underneath instant storage.

 If you're getting tired of corners and rectangles, use a circular or curved bench to break the linear set up in your backyard.
 Put a large planter in the middle of a circular bench or set it up around a bonfire.

 Who says wooden benches have to be weathered or in natural finish only?
-You can add a touch of modern and a burst of color to create contrast against the greenery of your landscape.
-A calming purple or a touch of bright red will make your bench pop out in your backyard.
+You can add a touch of modern and a burst of color to create contrast against your landscape's greenery.
+A calming purple or a bit of bright red will make your bench pop out in your backyard.

 Got more ideas on how to decorate your backyard with this versatile piece of furniture?
 Please share it in our comment sections below.

 Suppose you want to explore getting shaded while dining without the center pole of an umbrella, obstructing a portion of the view or a part of your guest's profile.
 Buy offset outdoor umbrellas, also known as Cantilevers, instead.
 They are highlighted with an arched or jointed pole positioned off to one side.